kl3mta3/XilftenBot/README.md

 Once in settings Click on Roles, then "Create Role" give the roll a name and save.

 After you have both roles made we need assign CanAddShows to anyone we want to access /TV to add shows and assign CanAddMovies to people we want to have access to /Movies.
-This allows us to restrict each action to a user incase we want some poeple to only add one or the other.
+This allows us to restrict each action to a user incase we want some people to only add one or the other.

 <br/>